KaarelKurik/conditional-plasticity/main.typ

 == Conventions, notation <sec:main_notation>

-Throughout @sec:main, we consider the following structure and certain weakenings thereof, explained below:
+Throughout @sec:main, we consider the following structure and a certain weakening thereof, explained below:
 - $n$ is a fixed value in $NN$ such that $n >= 1$.
 - $X_i$ is a family of strictly convex nontrivial Banach spaces, indexed by $i in [n]$.
 - $B_i, S_i$ are the unit ball and sphere of $X_i$ respectively.